la2050/archive/_organizations/imagine-la.md

   year_submitted:
     - '2018'
     - '2016'
-title: Imagine LA
-extrapolated_project_ids:
+original_project_ids:
   - '6102102'
-project_titles_from_extrapolated_project_ids:
-  - Volunteer and be a Part of the Solution to Family Homelessness
+  - '8102054'
 original_project_titles:
   - 'Intersections: The power of our common stories.'
   - Volunteer and be a Part of the Solution to Family Homelessness
-original_project_ids:
+extrapolated_project_ids:
   - '6102102'
-  - '8102054'
+extrapolated_project_titles:
+  - Volunteer and be a Part of the Solution to Family Homelessness

 ---